MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/web-apps-apis/on-behalf-of-flow.md

 - Web APIs expose scopes.
 For more information, see [Quickstart: Configure an application to expose web APIs (Preview)](/azure/active-directory/develop/quickstart-configure-app-expose-web-apis).

 - Web APIs decide which version of the token they want to accept.
-For your own web API, you can change the property in the manifest named `accessTokenAcceptedVersion` (to 1 or 2).
-If in doubt, choose version 2.
-For more information, see [Microsoft Entra app manifest](/azure/active-directory/develop/reference-app-manifest).
+For your own web API, you can change the property in the manifest named `accessTokenAcceptedVersion` (to `1` or `2`).
+Unless you explicitly know that you need version `1`, always choose `2`.
+For more information, see [Microsoft Entra app manifest](/entra/identity-platform/reference-app-manifest).

 ## Practical usage of OBO in an ASP.NET / ASP.NET Core application